lyctw/OS2018_NachOS/Thread_management/README.md

 We should modify `addrspace.cc`, Since the initial code only provides one address space, and you must allocate a new address space for each user program.

+### Linear Page Tables
+With linear tables, the MMU splits a virtual address into page number and page offset components.
+The page number is used to index into an array of page table entries.
+The actual physical address is the concatenation of the page frame number in the page table entry and the page offset of the virtual address.

+To use linear page tables, one simply initializes variable machine->pageTable to point to the page table used to perform translations.
+In general, each user process will have its own private page table.
+Thus, a process switch requires updating the pageTable variable.
+In a real machine, pageTable would correspond to a special register that would be saved and restored as part of the SWITCH() operation.
+The machine variable pageTableSize indicates the actual size of the page table.

+Page table entries consist of the physical page frame number for the corresponding virtual page, a flag indicating whether the entry is currently valid (set by the OS, inspected by hardware), a flag indicating whether the page may be written (set by OS, inspected by hardware), a bit indicating whether the page has been referenced (set by the hardware, inspected and cleared by OS) and a dirty bit (set by hardware, inspected and cleared by OS).

+The Nachos machine has NumPhysPages of physical memory starting at location mainMemory.
+Thus, page 0 starts at machine->mainMemory, while page N starts at $mainMemory + N * PageSize$

 ## Solution